 1) Build or buy?

 Preliminary research identified some vital knowledge: the best falafels are made of dried and soaked chickpeas, not canned.
-Due to the overwhelming evidence and detailed scientific explanations related to the specifics of starch breakdown, I decided to trust the industry knowledge.
+Due to the overwhelming evidence and detailed scientific explanations of the starch breakdown, I decided to trust the industry knowledge.

-2) Technology base.
+2) Technology base

 It was a slow process.
-A few errant peas escaped grinding and had to be removed by fork.
-So if I really want to become a pro-falafel-maker, I might need to invest in a new appliance… Not sure how long would it take to break even on that?
+A few errant peas escaped grinding and had to be removed by a fork.
+If I really want to become a pro-falafel-maker, I might need to invest in a new appliance… Not sure how long would it take to break even on that?

 Be realistic about the technology (equipment, systems) that the new product will require.
 Do not assume that you will be able to “wing it”.
 Cost/benefit analysis must be done.
 You may have to invest in new technology or end up making an inferior product with what you have.
-Or, if new technology is costs prohibitive, you may need a different solution or a different product.
+Or, if new technology is costs prohibitive, you may need a different solution, or a different product.

-3) The process quality.
+3) The process quality

 If I want to make this product regularly, I should measure my defect rate as the technology is tweaked, and work on reducing the deviations in the manufacturing process.
-Or, perhaps, these defects point out that my technology base is insufficient.
-At the same time, I need to come up with a better way to get the unbroken peas out, not by digging them out with a fork, at least until my technology base in enhanced or I have a better engineering solution for grinding the peas…
+Or, perhaps, these defects point out that my blender (i.e. my technology base) is insufficient.

-4) The minimum viable product.
+4) The minimum viable product

 The recipe called for A LOT of herbs, and at first, I thought — really?
-Isn’t that overkill?
-That’s a lot of greens.
-However, I followed the recipe and added the right amounts of everything — cilantro, parsley, garlic, cumin and coriander.
-The resulting flavour was fantastic, so the herbs were not just a nice-to-have.
+Isn’t that an overkill?
+That’s way too much green taste.
+However, I followed the recipe and added the right amounts of everything — cilantro, parsley, garlic, cumin, and coriander.
+The resulting flavor was fantastic, so the herbs were not just a nice-to-have.

-5) The solution.
+5) The solution

 I can’t decide which one to go with.
-In the end, I divide the falafel mix into halves and conduct an experiment.
+In the end, I divide the falafel mix into halves and experiment.
 Half of the falafels go into the oven and the other half — into the frying pan.
 We will do a blind test at dinner.

 You may need to conduct a pilot or build a proof of concept before choosing the optimal solution.
 With all the design considerations and customer expectations, the number of variables may be so high that a theoretical exercise will not help you make the right decision.
 You may just have to try it out.

-6) User acceptance testing.
+6) User acceptance testing

 I wholeheartedly agree.
-Perhaps there is some other secret to baking falafels that I have not discovered, but the fried ones are crunchy on the outside, soft on the inside, and retained more flavour.
+Perhaps there is some other secret to baking falafels that I have not discovered, but the fried ones are crunchy on the outside, soft on the inside, and retained more flavor.
 A definite winner of the customer votes.